-Single Mouse mode uses only the target server mouse cursor and the local mouse pointer no longer appears onscreen.
+Single Mouse mode uses only the target server mouse cursor; the client mouse cursor no longer appears onscreen.

-Note: Single mouse mode does not work on Windows or Linux targets when client is running on a Virtual Machine.
+Note: Single mouse mode does not work on Windows or Linux targets when the client is running on a Virtual Machine.

-To enter single mouse mode, do one the following:

-- Choose Mouse > Single Mouse Cursor. - Click the Single/Double Mouse Cursor button in the toolbar.
+- To enter single mouse mode, do one the following: - Choose Mouse > Single Mouse Cursor. - Click the Single/Double Mouse Cursor button $\Bbbk$ in the toolbar.

-To exit single mouse mode:

-1. Press Ctrl+Alt+O on your keyboard to exit single mouse mode.
+- To exit single mouse mode: - 1.
+Press Ctrl+Alt+O on your keyboard to exit single mouse mode.